Zeiss ZX1 vs Panasonic G9

-If the count of individual advantages (bullet points above) is taken as a guide, the G9 comes out slightly ahead of the ZX1 (15 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G9 emerges as the winner of the match-up (16 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Zeiss ZX1 vs Panasonic G9